apache/couchdb-docker/README.md

 * `COUCHDB_USER` and `COUCHDB_PASSWORD` will create an ini-file based local admin user with the given username and password in the file `/opt/couchdb/etc/local.d/docker.ini`.
 * `COUCHDB_SECRET` will set the CouchDB shared cluster secret value, in the file `/opt/couchdb/etc/local.d/docker.ini`.
 * `NODENAME` will set the name of the CouchDB node inside the container to `couchdb@${NODENAME}`, in the file `/opt/couchdb/etc/vm.args`.
 This is used for clustering purposes and can be ignored for single-node setups.
+* Erlang Environment Variables like `ELR_FLAGS` will be used by Erlang itself.
+For a complete list have a look [here](http://erlang.org/doc/man/erl.html#environment-variables)

 If other configuration settings are desired, externally mount `/opt/couchdb/etc` and provide `.ini` configuration files under the `/opt/couchdb/etc/local.d` directory.

+For a CouchDB cluster you need pro provide the `NODENAME` setting as well as the erlang cookie.
+Settings to Erlang can be made with the environment variable `ERL_FLAGS`, e.g. `ERL_FLAGS=-setcookie "brumbrum"`.
+Further information can be found [here](http://docs.couchdb.org/en/stable/cluster/setup.html).

 ### Important notes